kushtayal2020-agr/AI-Study-Companion/README.md

 ## 📌 Description

-AI Study Companion is a web-based academic productivity platform developed as a Project-Based Learning (PBL) project.
+AI Study Companion is a web-based academic productivity platform developed as a project.
 It helps students manage their studies efficiently by combining planning, note-taking, progress tracking, and AI-powered assistance in one platform.

 ---